Reassessing Sub-Neptune Structure, Radii, and Thermal Evolution: Model results

 While our model effectively captures the relative solidification timescales among planets with different parameters, the quantitative details are expected to carry some uncertainty.
 We find that the iron solidification timescale is sensitive to the melting temperature, which is expected to be significantly influenced by impurities.
-In Figure \ref{meltfraction}, we explore various melting curves that represent fractions of the melting temperature for a pure composition to account for different levels of impurity.
+In Figure \ref{iron}, we explore various melting curves that represent fractions of the melting temperature for a pure composition to account for different levels of impurity.
 We find that the onset of iron solidification for a $5 M_\oplus$ planet (solid line) ranges from 10 Myr to a few 100 Myrs, given a 30\% difference in melting temperature.
 For a lower-mass planet (dashed, 1 $M_\oplus$), the difference in solidification onset timescale is even more pronounced, varying from just 1 Myr to over 1 Gyr.
-This large dispersion arises from early solidification at the bottom of the mantle, which greatly slows down core cooling, resulting in this sensitive behavior.
+This large dispersion (note the reversed trend between the 1$M_\oplus$ and 5$M_\oplus$ models in red) arises from early solidification at the bottom of the mantle, which greatly slows down core cooling, resulting in this sensitive behavior.

+For a comparison between our results, which incorporates the improved rock/iron core modeling, and previous models that assume isothermal cores, see Section \ref{res:comparison}.